tokenguardio/Grants-Program/applications/Tokenguard-v2.md

 ## Development Roadmap 🔩

 Having a lot of experience in building web3 products, our team is aware that there are many challenges behind building a fully functional analytics platform similar to Dune for an ecosystem as vast and diverse as Polkadot & Kusama.
 We acknowledge the fact that a lot of questions need to be answered and W3F requirements need to be specified to fully estimate the cost of creating such a solution that will be **easily upgradable and basically - fun for users**.
-We therefore propose to split the work on the project into 2 grants / proposals:
+We therefore propose to split the work on the project into 3 composable grants / proposals:

-* PoC and maintenance cost estimation
-* Fully functional platform
+* Dashboard builder
+* Metrics creator & catalogue
+* Universal data model & ETL (work underway from other projects)

-This proposal is the first part that is solely focused on preparation of the PoC, defining the requirements of the final solution and estimating its production and maintenance costs.
-As an effect, we will be able to prepare a well thought out second proposal that will include all the expected features and cover all costs to deliver a user-engaging product.
+This proposal is the first part that is solely focused on preparation of the dashboard creator, helping us and other teams deliver the data to users in an attractive form.

 ### Overview